TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_via_email.md

 If your email inbox is full of to-dos, you can turn them into tasks using Mail Service in TickTick.

+1.Sign in TickTick on web.

-1.Click your avatar in the upper-right hand of the page.
+2.Click your avatar in the upper-right hand of the page.

-2.Select “Settings”, and click “Mail Service”.
+3.Select “Settings”, and click “Mail Service”.

 There are two email address for you: